1. "Girl Runner" by Carrie Snyder

 Completed: January 2, 2015

-Review: Inspired by the 1928 Summer Olympics in which women were first allowed to compete.
+Review: Fiction story inspired by the 1928 Summer Olympics in which women were first allowed to compete.
+Wasn't quite what I thought it would be.

-Reading Goal Met: Book by an author you've never read; A book by a female author
+Reading Challenge Goal Met: Book by an author you've never read; A book by a female author

 2. "The Book of Negroes" by Lawrence Hill